wenerwagner/financial-app/README.md

 - [ ] Create Budgets CRUD.
 - [ ] Create Debts CRUD.
 - [ ] Adicionar conexão com um banco de dados persistente.
+- [ ] Create autoformatter to remove unused imports.
+Reassure this behaviour in the pipeline, not only in the IDE.
+- [ ] Look for a strategy to sort the imports.
+Remove wildcard import.
+Add to autoformatter.
+Reassure in the pipeline.

+### Ideas

+- Create a way to fast prototype this basic setup of CRUD for the defined entities.
+Just a yaml or something like that setup and hit create, and have full functional application.

 ## Endpoints - Admin